LaurentNevou/LaserDiode_ThresholdGainTMM/README.md

 # LaserDiode_ThresholdGainTMM
-Computes the threshold gain in various kind of cavity
+Computes the threshold gain in various kind of cavity:
+-> Fabry-Perot
+-> DFB
+-> VCSEL